 Italian food is famous because of its simplicity.
 The original pizzeria only serves two different flavors, after all: marinara (tomato sauce) and margherita (tomato sauce with juicy, sour, creamy mozzarella di bufala).
 It needs nothing else because the ingredients, the process, and the tradition are all that are needed to bring out the most balanced, flavorful, delicious combination of flavors.

 Brazil, on the other hand, doesn’t have much use for tradition.
 Instead, Brazilians are known for their jeito brasileiro or Brazilian jerry-rigging, for lack of a better translation.
 Buying a toaster is too expensive?
-Grab a wire clothes hanger and rig up a manual toaster for the stove.
+Rig something up on the stove.
 Table broke?
 Grab a couple of boxes and cover them with a sheet.
 It doesn’t matter if it’s done correctly, it matters that it works… enough.

 Pizza in Brazil was primarily introduced via Italian immigrants in São Paulo – where, by the way, the rules of pizza seemed to be followed slightly more closely these days.
 As pizza became more popular throughout the country, it became Brazilified.